Keep Your Coverage After the COVID Emergency

 Renewal Timeline (Required Notifications)

 Everybody with Medi-Cal has the right to renew their coverage with proper notifications from the county, and the opportunity to submit their renewals.
 Below is a timeline of the process that must be followed for a typical renewal.
 If any of the steps are missed, the Medi-Cal beneficiary has a right to keep their coverage active until the county completes each step.
-A visual sequencing map shows the processing period for each renewal month (which can be found in the DHCS Unwinding Operational Plan).
+(For renewals during the unwinding period that ended in May 2024, a visual sequencing map shows the processing period for each renewal month, which can be found in the DHCS Unwinding Operational Plan.)

 • Before this renewal is due in June: The beneficiary has a right to keep their Medi-Cal eligibility active unless they die, move out of state, or request a voluntary disenrollment.
-Since March 2020, all renewal information submitted (including change reports) were only processed if they resulted in a positive action, like lowering a share of cost or moving to full-scope eligibility.
+Between March 2020 and May 2024, all renewal information submitted (including change reports) were only processed if they resulted in a positive action, like lowering a share of cost or moving to full-scope eligibility.
 Counties never stopped sending annual renewal forms during the pandemic.
-But any information reported earlier (including renewals in 2020, 2021, and 2022) that would have normally resulted in a negative action will not be processed.
-All that matters now is that the beneficiary report current information for the renewal due in June 2023.
+But any information reported earlier (including renewals in 2020, 2021, and 2022) that would have normally resulted in a negative action were not be processed.
+All that matters now is that the beneficiary report current information for the renewal due in June 2024.

 • April 7: The county must attempt to renew Medi-Cal automatically (ex parte) by looking to all of the information it already has on file.
 If Medi-Cal is renewed automatically, the county must send a letter saying coverage has been renewed for another year.
 That beneficiary’s renewal is complete.